 Sutherland Trail is a 18 mile moderately trafficked out and back trail located near Tucson, Arizona that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Great trail, my opinion- best for fall, spring hiking.
 Good alternative trail at Catalina State Park if you do t want to see so many people...
 Water at the 2.5 mi mark.